ecadlabs/memory-game/README.md

 These are the most important files in this project:

 ├── dapp                  #  The Front End: TypeScript, HTML5, CSS

-├── go.sh                 # Any and every command used to produce this project (install, compile, build, ...)
+   └── go.sh              #  CLI helpers for dApp development

 ├── LICENSE               #  Legalese

 ├── README.md             #  You are reading this now

 ├── scs                   #  The Tezos Smart Contract / Blockchain part

-│   └── contracts         #   The actual contracts themselves Tezos Smart Contracts (CameLIGO)
+   └── go.sh              #   The actual contracts themselves Tezos Smart Contracts (CameLIGO)

+   └── artifacts          #   CameLIGO Smart Contract and tests (of course!)

-│   └── artifacts         #   Compiled versions of the contracts, for convenience
+   └── artifacts          #   Compiled versions of the contracts, for convenience

 # Status